Skip to main content

 What is the Best Time to Visit Key Monastery?

 The best time to visit Key Monastery is from May to September, when the roads from both Manali and Shimla are fully open and weather conditions are stable.
 During these months, daytime temperatures range between 15 °C and 25 °C, with clear skies and snow-free passes like Kunzum and Rohtang ensuring safe travel.
+This window is a critical component of the key-monastery-spiti-visit-guide-2026, as access is impossible during winter due to heavy snowfall.

 • May to June: Ideal for those seeking fewer crowds, favorable trekking conditions, and the chance to witness local festivals.